 The table below outlines CDL's actions in addressing risks and capturing opportunities related to CDL's top 15 material ESG issues.
 It is mapped to 14 relevant SDGs and the four pillars of the TCFD framework.
-Details can be found in the CDL Integrated Sustainability Report 2020.

-CDL's Material Risks/Opportunities CDL's Responses and Achievements Identified as the top material ESG issue since 2017, innovation remains a top Innovation To ensure that services and products remain relevant in a priority in CDL's growth and investment strategy. fast-changing environment, Supporting SDGs: In 2019, CDL embarked on a pilot project with the Solar Energy Research CDL proactively adopts Institute of Singapore to integrate high efficiency building-integrated sustainable construction photovoltaics modules with prefabricated prefinished volumetric methods and integrates construction, using The Tapestry as a testbed. innovative technologies to In partnership with the National University of Singapore (NUS), the help drive its business to the NUS-CDL Tropical Technologies Lab and the NUS-CDL Smart Green next level and raise its level of Home Lab were opened in 2018 and 2019 respectively.
-Both labs conduct sustainable practices and ESG performance. studies on smart features, green building technologies, and design for sustainable livina In support of aspiring social innovators, CDL launched Incubator For SDGs in September 2019 to provide rent-free co-working space at Republic Plaza to selected start-ups or social enterprises.
-The initiative offers an extensive network and mentorship programme to help aspiring social innovators to TCFD Pillars: • • scale up and reach out to potential investors.
-Through a cross-department Enterprise Innovation Committee (EIC) formed in 2018, multi-disciplinary ideas to drive innovation and best business practices have been explored and tested in CDL.
-Energy Efficiency As energy consumption Higher energy efficiency often contributes to lower operating costs.
-CDL contributes to a significant achieved the 2019 CDP A List for corporate climate action, recognising CDL's and Adoption of portion of a building's robust climate strategy and carbon management.
-Renewables operating expenses, increasing Since 2004, CDL has retrofitted all its existing managed buildings.
-From 2012 the use of solar energy and Supporting SDGs: to 2019, CDL achieved savings of more than \$28 million in energy expenses neutralising carbon footprint amongst its eight commercial properties. has been a priority for CDL in 100% of CDL's commercial tenants have subscribed to its Green Lease developing and managing its properties.
-It will help mitigate Partnership Programme. operational risks as more CDL was among the first developers and building owners to pledge stringent regulations and rising its commitment in 2018 to achieve at least one SLE project in the next carbon tax are expected.
-CDL partnered with BlueSG and Greenlots in electric vehicle sharing programmes by providing more carpark lots with charging stations at TCFD Pillars: ● ● ● Republic Plaza, Tagore 23, Central Mall, and City Square Mall.
-In 2019, CDL was also one of the leading landlords to partner with SP Group to provide direct current fast chargers at Republic Plaza.
-CDL was Singapore's first real estate company to buy RECs using SP Group's blockchain-enabled platform in Singapore in 2018.
+Details can be found in the CDL Integrated ership with the National University of Singapore (NUS), the DL Tropical Technologies Lab and the NUS-CDL Smart Green ab were opened in 2018 and 2019 respectively.
+Both labs conduct on smart features, green building technologies, and design for able living.

+CDL embarked on a pilot project with the Solar Energy Research of Singapore to integrate high efficiency building-integrated pltaics modules with prefabricated prefinished volumetric ction, using The Tapestry as a testbed.

+ort of aspiring social innovators, CDL launched Incubator For SDGs in ber 2019 to provide rent-free co-working space at Republic Plaza ted start-ups or social enterprises.
+The initiative offers an extensive and mentorship programme to help aspiring social innovators to b and reach out to potential investors.

+n a cross-department Enterprise Innovation Committee (EIC) formed multi-disciplinary ideas to drive innovation and best business es have been explored and tested in CDL.

+energy efficiency often contributes to lower operating costs.
+CDL d the 2019 CDP A List for corporate climate action, recognising CDL's limate strategy and carbon management.

+004, CDL has retrofitted all its existing managed buildings.
+From 2012 , CDL achieved savings of more than \$28 million in energy expenses st its eight commercial properties.

+^c CDL's commercial tenants have subscribed to its Green Lease ship Programme.

+is among the first developers and building owners to pledge mitment in 2018 to achieve at least one SLE project in the next irs.

+rtnered with BlueSG and Greenlots in electric vehicle sharing nmes by providing more carpark lots with charging stations at c Plaza, Tagore 23, Central Mall, and City Square Mall.
+In 2019, is also one of the leading landlords to partner with SP Group to direct current fast chargers at Republic Plaza.

+as Singapore's first real estate company to buy RECs using up's blockchain-enabled platform in Singapore in 2018.

-TCFD Pillars: ● Governance ● Strategy ● Risk Management ● Metrics & Targets
+Risk Management Metrics & Targets